How far back can you claim depreciation? This has to be one of the most frequently asked questions we get.

 Many property investors hold onto their investment properties for years without realising the potential tax benefits they can claim through depreciation.
 It’s only when they finally discover this deduction that they realise the extent of the financial savings to be had.

-Another big surprise for many investors is that they can back-date their claims for some of their missed years.
+Another big surprise for many investors is that they can adjust their claims for some of their missed years.

 If you’re one of these investors, before you get too excited, there are rules around how far back you are able to claim.